Learn how to control these slimy gastropods in your garden.

 Listen to podcast:

-I’m Charlie Nardozzi and this is the Vermont Garden Journal.
+I’m Charlie Nardozzi and this is the Vermont Garden Journal on Vermont Public Radio.
 Start any conversation about gardening during a spell of wet weather and sooner or later the talk will turn to slugs and snails.
 Vermont slugs and snails are not as large as the foot long banana slugs my friends in Seattle deal with, but they can be just as numerous.
 I’ve even been noticing lots of little brown snails recently in my garden.
 No matter.
 Slug or snail, they both are after the same things; a dark, moist area to live in , decomposing organic matter, leaves of plants such as lettuce, hosta, and basil and soft fruits such as strawberries to eat.

 So, let’s cut to the chase and talk about slug controls.
 Many gardeners are already familiar with the usual list of controls such as beer traps, copper strips on containers, cultivating regularly to dry out the soil, and sprinkling sharp sand, crushed egg shells or oyster shells, and diatomaceous earth around plants.
 These controls are all effective, but here are a few other ideas to try for small infestations of these gastropods.